AlexanderLapygin/uids/CONTRIBUTING.md

 ### Steps to Pull Request

-1. Fork of the `xgloss` repository and clone your fork.
+1. Fork of the `uids` repository and clone your fork.
 2. Make the changes needed for your PR in the `master` branch.
 3. Make sure you cover all code changes with unit tests.
 4. Update [README.md](README.md) to reflect every relevant change.